sivakusayan/clang-plugin-boilerplate/README.md

 This repository does not have an example of building on Windows.
 If that is what you need, I recommend you take a look at the [clang-tutor](https://github.com/banach-space/clang-tutor) repository, which has examples of building `clang` plugins with `cmake`.

+## What's a clang plugin?

+A `clang` plugin is just a [shared object](https://en.wikipedia.org/wiki/Shared_library) that `clang` loads at runtime.
+It allows you to do all sorts of fancy things, from creating custom compiler errors to automatically modifying code.

 ## Building and Running

 ### Ubuntu